haythamfayek/haythamfayek.github.io/_posts/2018-01-14-mac-ml-setup.md

 mathjax: true
 ---

+**Update #1:** Post updated to reflect macOS' move to zsh and the move to Python3 (09/06/2020).

-Every year I do a clean install of the latest macOS, to mostly get rid of the things I accumulated throughout the year that I no longer use and force myself to do some house keeping.
+Every year I do a clean install of the latest macOS, to mostly get rid of the things I accumulated throughout the year that I no longer use and force myself to do some housekeeping.
-Whether after a clean install or just getting my hands on a new Mac, I find myself doing the same setup process every time - I mostly rely on a python 2 setup.
+Whether after a clean install or just getting my hands on a new Mac, I find myself going through the same process every time.
 In this post, I document this workflow for my future self and hopefully for the benefit of others.

 # Before

-Back in the day, backing up all my data just before a clean install was a painful process but thanks to iCloud, which now takes care of backing up my bookmarks, passwords, etc, it is now a straightforward step.
+Back in the day, backing up all of my data just before a clean install was a painful process but thanks to iCloud, which now takes care of backing up my bookmarks, passwords, etc., it is now a straightforward process.
-All I have to do is copy my files in `~/[username]` to an external hard drive.
+All I have to do is copy my files in `~/$USER` to an external hard drive.
 P.S.
 I do this in addition to the Time Machine backup just in case!

 # Format

 Prepare a bootable macOS installer, erase the main drive, and install the OS.
-A nice guide for this can be found [here](https://www.macrumors.com/how-to/macos-sierra-clean-install/).
+A nice guide for this can be found [here](https://www.macrumors.com/how-to/perform-clean-install-macos-catalina/).

-# Setup

-## Xcode

-First, we'll install Xcode and the Command Line Tools from the App Store.
-Don't forget to accept the license agreement after installation before moving on.

-## Settings & Software
+# Settings & Software

-Second, while Xcode is installing, copy your files back and change the trackpad, keyboard, users, etc. settings to your liking.
+First, copy your files back and change the trackpad, keyboard, user, etc. settings back to your liking.
 I also have a bunch of dot files that contain paths, aliases, etc. to make things easier.
-[I keep these files in this Github repository](https://github.com/haythamfayek/ConfigFiles), some of these files might be useful.
+I keep these files in this Github [repository](https://github.com/haythamfayek/dotfiles), some of these files might be useful.

-Also, install your favorite text editor, TeX / iWork / Office, and other software you regularly rely on;
-as well as, themes and colors.
+Also, install your favorite editor, TeX/iWork/Office, and other software you regularly rely on, as well as, themes and colors.

-## Package Manager

 The remainder of the workflow will be run from the terminal.

-Install a package manager, [Brew](https://brew.sh) (or [Macports](https://www.macports.org)):
+# Command Line Tools

+Second, we'll install the command line tools:

 {% highlight shell %}
+xcode-select --install
+{% endhighlight %}

+Don't forget to accept the license agreement after installation before moving on if you're installing Xcode.

+# Package Manager

+Install a package manager, [Homebrew](https://brew.sh) (or [Macports](https://www.macports.org)):

+{% highlight shell %}
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 {% endhighlight %}

-## Some Standard Packages
+# Some Standard Packages

 A version control system - [Git](https://git-scm.com/) (or preferred alternative):